alexissoko/behave_test/README.md

 # Behave template

 Behave is a BBD framework for Python.
-Checks for hoover (matrix dashboard challenge).
+Solution applied to hoover (matrix dashboard challenge).
 Creates HTML reports with "behave-html-formatter".

 # Installation